-Under the 1st Phase, a simplified e-invoice must be issued and shared with the customers at the point of sale (POS), and a copy should be subsequently archived and stored.
+Under the first phase, a simplified e-invoice must be issued and shared with the customers at the point of sale (POS), and a copy should be subsequently archived and stored.
 The applicable taxpayer can simply share the e-invoice with customers without further reporting to Zakat, Tax and Customs Authority (ZATCA).

-Under the 2nd Phase, which shall commence from 1st January 2023, simplified e-invoices must be reported to the Authority within 24 hours.
-The taxable persons shall be required to integrate their systems with the ZATCA system.
+Under the second phase, which shall commence from 1st January 2023, simplified e-invoices must be reported to the Authority within 24 hours.
+To do so, applicable businesses shall integrate their ERP/POS systems with the Fatoora portal launched by ZATCA.

 Example: Al Salim operates three retail stores and is registered under VAT issuing manual invoices for sale to his customers.
-Now, for any sale after 4th December 2021, Al Salim will need to issue simplified e-invoices with a QR code on them through an e-invoicing solution and store and archive such invoices.
-Under Phase 2, such invoices will also need to be reported to ZATCA within 24 hours of the sale.
+During phase 1 of KSA e-invoicing from 4th December 2021, Al Salim will need to issue simplified e-invoices with a QR code through a compliant e-invoicing solution and store and archive such invoices.
+However, under phase 2, such invoices must be reported to ZATCA within 24 hours of the sale.

-Here is a sample of how a simplified e-invoice should be like:
+Here is a sample of what a simplified e-invoice should be like:

 Each simplified e-invoice generated by a solution must include certain fields like:

 |1||UUID||A unique number used to identify an invoice||Integration (Phase 2)|